 What a brilliant invention.
 It's been around for some time which just adds to the testament of a great design.
 Originally made of zinc, copper, glass, earthenware or wood, somewhere around 1903, Croatian inventor Slavoljub Eduard Penkala made them in rubber.
 They disappeared a bit when the electric heating pad came out but in this day and age of 'going green' they are having a comeback.

+And just what does this have to do with Art, you query?
 Not too darn much except it had me thinking about Frida Khalo (in between the zoned out times).
 Frida really had pain.
 So much so, that my little problem pales in comparison.
 She had polio for one and then in her teens was in a horrific tramcar accident where a tram rail actually pierced her back and led to a lifetime of surgeries and special braces and myriad amounts of bed rest.
 But she still painted and created some of the most memorable work by a woman artist to date.

 I shall endeavor to emulate this personal icon and soldier on.